Register for events

 Pre-rodeo week was expanded in 1984 with help from local industries.
 For the first time, purchase of a button served as the admission to barbecue and chili suppers, a country concert and dances.

 Big national sponsors have added to the prize money available to the Professional Rodeo Cowboys Association and Women’s Professional Rodeo Association competitors.
-First designated one of ten stops on the Winston Tour in 1985, the Tri-State Rodeo today is backed by a number of national sponsors including Coors Brewing Company, Jack Daniels Distillery, Justin Boots, Wrangler and Dodge.
-The rodeo was broadcast on the ESPN2 cable network in 2001 as part of the Wrangler Summer Tour, but was considered too far east for a return engagement.
+First designated one of ten stops on the Winston Tour in 1985, the Tri-State Rodeo today is backed by a number of national sponsors including Gold Buckle Beer, Jack Daniels Distillery, Justin Boots, Wrangler and Dodge.
+The rodeo was has been nationally broadcast on multiple networks.

 Since 2000 the Tri-State Rodeo has been named as one of the nation’s top five large outdoor rodeos and continues to rank first among rodeos in the Great Lakes Circuit and in 2001 ranked 43rd among the nation’s more than 700 sanctioned PRCA events.
 No other rodeo east of Kansas City, Missouri ranked higher.

-The Tri-State Rodeo continues to attract the nation’s top cowboys, with competition spread over four nights the first week in September and big name musicians headlining the Friday and Saturday night performances.
+The Tri-State Rodeo continues to attract the nation’s top cowboys, with competition spread over four nights the first week in September and big name musicians headlining Thursday, Friday and Saturday night performances.